As Congress taps leaders, House's McCarthy fends off rival

 McCarthy had been House majority leader, while Jordan is a former chairman of the Freedom Caucus, a break-away conservative faction.

-Holding a majority of the 435 seats in the House or the 100 seats in the Senate brings with it more money and staff than the minority party gets, as well as control of each chamber’s legislative agenda.
+Holding a majority of the 435 seats in the House or the 100 seats in the Senate brings more money and staff than the minority party gets, as well as control of each chamber’s legislative agenda.

 At the helm of the House, Democrats are expected to launch numerous investigations of Trump, his business interests and his family, while also challenging his agenda.